catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 }
 ```

-Let us formulate a strategy based on the prejustified flag.
+Let’s formulate a strategy based on the prejustified flag.

 > When all my local nodes have agreed on their target vote and all
   nodes prejustify the target vote, increase MAX_SOURCE_EPOCH to the